 Adhesive bonding such as a PFTE sealant tape can be used as a last resort to mate different thread types.
 Sealant tape is best used on tapered threads and should be applied to the clean thread and screwed together as normal.

-Filed Under: Fittings and Couplings, Hose Assembly Tips
+Filed Under: Fittings, Couplings & Adapters, Hose Assembly Tips